 Universal access to modern energy would be easier to achieve and air quality improved, as emissions of local pollutants fall sharply.
 Energy related CO2 emissions would peak before 2020, with a decline thereafter consistent with a long-term temperature increase of 3°C.

-"Action to improve energy efficiency could delay the complete ‘lock-in' of allowable emissions of carbon dioxide under a 2°C trajectory - which is currently set to happen in 2017 - until 2022, buying time to secure a much-needed global climate agreement," says Faith Birol, IEA Chief Economist and lead author of the report.
+"Action to improve energy efficiency could delay the complete ‘lock-in' of allowable emissions of carbon dioxide under a 2°C trajectory - which is currently set to happen in 2017 - until 2022, buying time to secure a much-needed global climate agreement," says Fatih Birol, IEA Chief Economist and lead author of the report.

 IEA notes some of the key efficiency strategies recently put in place: China's target to reduce energy intensity 16% by 2015; new fuel economy standards for vehicles in the US; EU's commitment to cut energy consumption 20% by 2020; and Japan's target to cut electricity consumption 10% by 2030.